 # 17 by Peter Nolan Smith

 In April of 1976 I drove a stolen car from Boston to New York.
-The Olds 88 wasn't really stolen, since a Back Bay lawyer had paid $300 for the disappearance of gas guzzler.
+The Olds 88 wasn’t really stolen, since a Back Bay lawyer paid $300 for the disappearance of gas-guzzler.

-A little past midnight I abandoned the Detroit clunker by the Christopher Street pier.
-The license plates went into the Hudson.
-The keys remained in the ignition, engine running.
-Within minutes joy-riders drove off with the vehicle.
-On my first three trips to vanish a car, I went straight up to the 42nd Street Bus terminal and caught a bus back to Boston.
-The fourth time was different.
+Several hours later I abandoned the Detroit clunker by the Christopher Street pier after midnight.
+I threw the plates into the Hudson and left the keys in the ignition, hoping for joy riders to drive off with the vehicle.
+On my three previous trips to vanish a car, I went up to the 42nd Street Bus terminal and caught a bus back to Boston.
+This time was different.

 After work I took the subway from 60th and Lex to the Astor Place.
 Usually too wound up to fall asleep I killed a few hours drinking a dive bars before heading back to my miserable room.
 I wasn’t making any friends fast.

-The leather-jacketed quartet on the stage were covering the 45rpm version of The Rivieras' CALIFORNIA SUN.
-The audience was heaving up and down, as if the floor was pulsating in time to the 3-chord progression.
+The leather-jacketed quartet on the stage covered the 45rpm version of The Rivieras’ CALIFORNIA SUN.
+The audience heave up and down, as if the floor pulsated in time to the 3-chord progression.
 I stepped forward to join the frenzy.

 A huge hand blocked my way.